 Is the heart attack going out of style?

 Two studies published in 2010 show that the American heart attack rate is continuing to decline.
-The main finding in the first study, published in Circulation and based on Medicare data, was that hospitalization rates for heart attack dropped by about 23% between 2002 and 2007, which by the authors' calculations might have translated into 100,000 fewer hospitalizations a year for the 45 million Americans enrolled in the Medicare program.
+The first, published in Circulation, was based on Medicare data.
+The main finding was that hospitalization rates for heart attack dropped by about 23% between 2002 and 2007, which by the authors' calculations might have translated into 100,000 fewer hospitalizations a year for the 45 million Americans enrolled in the Medicare program.

 The second study, published in The New England Journal of Medicine, was based on the hospitalization records of 3 million people ages 30 and older enrolled in the Kaiser Permanente Northern California health plan.
 Again, the overall finding was the decline in hospitalizations for heart attack at a clip — 24% — that was nearly identical to that found in the Medicare study, and for a time period, 1999 to 2008, that was roughly the same.